 The distinction of city vs. town is also important for administrative reasons.
-With designation as a city, the municipality has more control over its own affairs, whereas designation as a town would relegate much of that control to the State.
+With designation as a city, the municipality has more control over its own affairs, whereas a "town" designation would relegate much of that control to the State.

 Then there's the historical perspective.
 King James I declared Kilkenny a city in 1609.
-How can you reverse that, and decide that Kilkenny is no longer a city, just because other cities are now bigger?
+How can you reverse that, and decide that Kilkenny is no longer a city, just because other cities got bigger?